zzunebye/my_tec_listing_module_app/README.md

 ### **Known Issues**

+- No pagination for large room lists and necessary room data loaded at once (Performance Concerns)
+- Draggable sheet's scrolling behavior may not be consistent
 - Limited error handling implementation
-- No pagination for large room lists (Performance Concerns)
-- All room data loaded at once (Performance Concerns)
-- Draggable sheet behavior may be inconsistent on some devices (UX Issues)
 - Some debug print statements left in production code
 - Missing unit tests.
 - Multi-language infrastructure not existing, some UI strings are hardcoded

+## UI/UX Differences from original app

+1. To display how many meeting rooms are fetched from server based on the filter, a snackbar is displayed when the search    data is fetched.
+2. The filter bottom sheet will display the dialogs for specific filter when the user taps on the filter chip about specific filter field.